 Are electric bikes expensive?

 Electric bikes are a bit pricier than regular bikes because of their electrical components and added features.
 They come with advanced design, sensors, motors, and display that adds to the price tag.
 Moreover, the bikes that are manufactured by well-reputed brands are equipped with safe batteries and chargers.
 The electrical components of such bikes have safety certification that also adds up to the price tag.

 Electric bikes are as easy to ride as you would ride a regular bike.
 In fact, these bikes are easier to ride because you have to put little effort into pedaling which allows you to retain your energy.
 You have to start pedaling just like you do with non-electric bikes.
 Pedaling will start the motor which will result in boosting speed and power.

 Nowadays, most manufacturing companies install safe batteries that hold electric safety certification.
 In fact, all the electric components are safe as they pass strict electric safety standards.
 However, it is recommended to always go for the product that is manufactured by well reputed and registered companies.
 That way, you wouldn’t end up falling prey to scams and frauds.

 Do you need a license to drive an electric bike?

 Electric bikes do not come under the category of vehicles that require licenses to be on the road.
 However, there is a strict law in some parts of the world that the rider of an electric bike must wear a DOT-approved safety helmet.
 The reason for that is because it has increased speed than the regular bikes.

-In a nutshell, electric bikes pave way for technological advancement and thrilling adventures.
+In a nutshell, electric bikes pave the way for technological advancement and thrilling adventures.
 They are equipped with modern technologies that allow for more power and speed generation.
 The motor turns the wheel at a higher yet safe speed that allows for a tremendous experience.
 In addition to that, the electric bike also comes with sensors, displays, and batteries that allow for great convenience.
-All the electric components work in combination to enhance the performance of the electric bike.
+All the electronic components work in combination to enhance the performance of the electric bike.